Optimize Your Cloud Migration Strategy

 How much amount is the business spending on maintaining the environment?
 This is an important question that organizations need to address as this is the major cost associated with on-premise servers.
-During the transition, existing staff will also need to collaborate and learn new skills and also in the mean time they need to continue to maintain the product environment.
+During the transition, existing staff will also need to collaborate and learn new skills and also in the meantime they need to continue to maintain the production environment.
 Many organizations lack the basic skill sets and expertise for migration to cloud and building a successful architecture.
-Thus, they require cloud consulting partners to streamline migration of applications on cloud.
+Thus, they require cloud consulting partners to streamline migration of applications on the cloud.

-What will be the bandwidth the company will be requiring, what is the average bandwidth peak to average ratio, what will be the costs incurred when the infrastructure has to be scaled?
-This is very critical for organizations when migrating to cloud as this help them plan their existing requirements when migrating to cloud.
+What will be the bandwidth the company will be required, what is the average bandwidth peak to average ratio, what will be the costs incurred when the infrastructure has to be scaled?
+This is very critical for organizations when migrating to the cloud as this help them plan their existing requirements when migrating to the cloud.
 If this is wrongly calculated, then it may result in either higher cost at the end of the billing cycle and may cause problems in future when organizations want to scale.

-In on-premise systems every time the organization thinks of scaling (One of the predominant advantages of Cloud Migration!), they need to buy new servers or host it on third party servers.
+In on-premise systems every time the organization thinks of scaling (One of the predominant advantages of Cloud Migration!), they need to buy new servers or host it on third-party servers.
 This does not help as both the solutions results in higher costs and waste of resources.
-Organizations need to plan before hand as well so that they get time to research for the viability of these two options.
-This is the major advantage of cloud as it results in eliminating the planning stage required to scale, but also it helps in lowering the overall costs associated with it.
-Organizations need to be careful while selecting a cloud service provider, they need to accurately to assess how much the costs they will be incurring when the business scales.
+Organizations need to plan beforehand as well so that they get time to research for the viability of these two options.
+This is the major advantage of the cloud as it results in eliminating the planning stage required to scale, but also it helps in lowering the overall costs associated with it.
+Organizations need to be careful while selecting a cloud service provider, they need to accurately to assess how much the costs they will be incurred when the business scales.